-Condition Reasons for condition Condition met? within a regulatory control period. allowed and actual return on debt for the benchmark efficient entity.
-The proposed averaging periods for different regulatory years are not required to be identical but should not overlap.
-This avoids double counting averaging periods.
-This would detract from our specification of the trailing average, which weights periods equally.
+Condition Reasons for condition Condition met? not required to be identical but should not overlap. weights periods equally.
 Not requiring periods to be identical helps preserve confidentiality and provide service providers with a degree of flexibility.
-Yes The nominal return on debt is to be updated annually using the agreed averaging period for the relevant regulatory year.
+The nominal return on debt is to be updated annually using the agreed averaging period for the relevant regulatory year.
 This prevents a service provider from introducing bias by only updating annually using the agreed averaging period when it is advantageous for it to do so.
 Yes Each agreed averaging period is to be confidential.
 This facilitates service providers organising their financing arrangements without market participants being aware of the averaging periods.
 Accordingly, in practice we keep averaging periods confidential until they expire.
 Yes